-The small purchase procurement method uses relatively simple and informal procurement methods to secure equipment, non-professional/non-administrative services, supplies or other property that cost, in the aggregate, greater than \$2,000 and less than or equal to \$50,000 in accordance with state law.
+The small purchase procurement method uses relatively simple and informal procurement methods to secure equipment, non-professional/non-administration services, supplies or other property that cost, in the aggregate, greater than \$2,000 and less than or equal to \$50,000 in accordance with state law.

-Key concepts for small purchase procurement include
+Key concepts for small purchase procurement include the following:

-- Aggregate cost total cost of the project/job including TxCDBG funds and all other funding sources; - Job a project as defined by the engineering plans and specs; - Separate purchases Purchases, made separately, of items that in normal purchasing practices would be purchased in one purchase; - Sequential purchases Purchases, made over a period, of items that in normal purchasing practices would be purchased in one purchase; and - Component purchases Purchases of the component parts of an item that in normal purchasing practices would be purchased in one purchase.
+- Aggregate cost total cost of the project/job including TxCDBG funds and all other funding sources: - Job a project as defined by the engineering plans and specs, and by the project description of the relevant Environmental Review. - Separate purchases Purchases, made separately, of items that in normal purchasing practices would be purchased in one purchase; - Sequential purchases Purchases, made over a period, of items that in normal purchasing practices would be purchased in one purchase; and - Component purchases Purchases of the component parts of an item that in normal purchasing practices would be purchased in one purchase.

-Texas Local Government Code specifically prohibits the use of the small purchase procurement method to make separate, sequential, or component purchases of items or services, with the intent of avoiding the competitive bidding and competitive proposal requirements.15 Separate small purchases for materials/equipment and installation are not considered appropriate if the initial estimate for both material/equipment and associated installation exceeds \$50,000.
+The Texas Local Government Code specifically prohibits the use of the small purchase procurement method to make separate, sequential, or component purchases of items or services, with the intent of avoiding the competitive bidding and competitive proposal requirements.
+18 Separate small purchases for materials/equipment and installation are not considered appropriate if the initial estimate for both material/equipment and associated installation exceeds \$50,000.